syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ### Populate context prompt

-Context Prompt is populated by handling the [ContextPromptOpen](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptOpen_EV.html) event in EditControl, and adding new prompts using the AddPrompt function.
+Context Prompt is populated by handling the [ContextPromptOpen](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextPromptOpen_EV.html) event in EditControl, and adding new prompts by using the AddPrompt function.

 {% tabs %}